skyssw123/joggingApplication/README.md

 # joggingApplication
+iOS Jogging Application that calculates and displays calories burned, distance travelled, duration.
+The route of each exercise is drawn on a Google Map while recording a trip.
-iOS Jogging Application that calculates and displays calories burned, distance travelled, duration This is still on-going project and code is not refactored yet.
+This is still on-going project and code is not refactored yet.
 As the user inputs weights on more tab and records the trip, it calculates the calories burned, distance travelled, duration.
 After recording a trip, the route of the trip will be drawn on Google Map.